thekarlbrown/ChangeTheWorld/README.md

 --- PHP ---

-currently: can add users, ideas, and manipulate favourites primitively.
+currently: PHP complete for current needs, detailed for future goals

+decided on simple username/phone number verification, and following of individuals not friending

 incorporated error messages and PDO to aide in prevention of MySQL injection

-todo: obtain queries in JSON, "when done: "

-when done: second version without error messages and push only (maybe not push only as no real security difference)
+todo: second version without error messages and push only (maybe not push only as no real security difference)

 --------------------------------------------